 Once past Browsholme Hall with its Tithe Barn [another cafe!] and the small hamlet called Cow Ark I was onto an old stretch of Roman Road, Watling Street linking Chaster to Carlisle.
 It can be traced over Longridge Fell visible down Chipping Vale.

 Passed an old cheese press near a dairy.
 Chipping Vale produces a lot of Lancashire cheeses to this day.Quicker progress was made down the lanes into Chipping with its narrow streets.
-I resisted the cafe as I was home in 15mins.
-No sprint finish.
+I resisted the café as I was home in 15 mins with no sprint finish.